 A Woman Begging for Food

-A maid begged,"Bibi!
-I need some food,"and she was moved instantly.
 An onlooker was stunned at the distinguished lady who had won accolades at the kavi sammelan yesterday and lectured on patriotism the day before, sparing time to simply listen to the woes of a poverty- stricken women.

 Every day she would be draped in a new sari.
 She would use all the appealing accessories got by her father, like coiling her hair in a net.
-Once her professor had asked,"Munno!
-How many saris do you have?"
-Ever since she did not keep any more than two, wearing one and washing the other.

 Shri Usha Bahenji Wearing a Coarse Sari

-Those who have seen this distinctive principal, renowned poetess and social worker clad in a coarse sari, ordinary paduka (slippers), disheveled hair, a bindi of Thakurji's prasadi chandan, a rough blouse and large eyes, certainly adulated this unassuming persona.
+Those who have seen this distinctive principal, renowned poetess and social worker clad in a coarse sari, ordinary paduka (slippers), dishevelled hair, a bindi of Thakurji's prasadi chandan, a rough blouse and large eyes, certainly adulated this unassuming persona.

 She had taken a vow to cook a meal herself and eat at home, and followed this regime for years.